-Myka Kennedy Stephens is Seminary librarian and associate professor of theological bibliography.
+Myka Kennedy Stephens joined the faculty in 2014 and directs the Lancaster Theological Seminary Library.
 She holds a B.A. in English with minors in religious studies and music from Southern Methodist University, a Master of Divinity from Emory University, and a Master of Science in Library and Information Studies from Florida State University.
-Prior to coming to Lancaster Theological Seminary, she worked at Bridwell Library, Pitts Theology Library, and consulted with several churches and church agencies in the area of library, information, and communication ministries.
+Prior to coming to Lancaster Theological Seminary, she worked at Bridwell Library, Pitts Theology Library, and consulted with several churches and church agencies in the areas of library, information, and communication ministries.

 Integrated Library Planning: A New Model for Strategic and Dynamic Planning, Management, and Assessment.
-Chicago: Association of College and Research Libraries, under contract.
+Chicago: Association of College and Research Libraries, forthcoming.

 “Integrated Planning for Theological Libraries,” Summary of Proceedings: Seventy-First Annual Conference of the American Theological Library Association (2017): 133-140.

 “Open Source Software in Theological Libraries,” with Richard M. Adams and Matthew S. Collins, Summary of Proceedings: Seventieth Annual Conference of the American Theological Library Association (2016): 99-110.

 “The Future of the Small Theological Library,” Theological Librarianship: An Online Journal of the American Theological Library Association 9, no. 1 (2016): 28-32.

 “Hosting Conversations in the Library: A User-Centered Approach to Change,” Summary of Proceedings: Sixty-Ninth Annual Conference of the American Theological Library Association (2015):226-231.